openvinotoolkit/openvino/docs/ops/comparison/Greater_1.md

 **Short description**: *Greater* performs element-wise comparison operation with two given tensors applying broadcast rules specified in the `auto_broadcast` attribute.

 **Detailed description**
-Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and `auto_broadcast` attributes is not `none`.
+Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and `auto_broadcast` attribute is not `none`.
 Broadcasting is performed according to `auto_broadcast` value.

-After broadcasting *Greater* does the following with the input tensors *a* and *b*:
+After broadcasting, *Greater* does the following with the input tensors *a* and *b*:

 \f[
 o_{i} = a_{i} > b_{i}